rtiangha/qubes-linux-kernel/README.md

 VERY experimental.
 Adds patches from the [Linux Hardened](https://github.com/copperhead/linux-hardened) project, plus various patches from the [LKML](https://patchwork.kernel.org/project/LKML/list/) that address the Meltdown/Spectre issue until official fixes are merged upstream (and maybe other issues too that are discovered over time).
 Could break at any moment (or not even compile??); provided as-is for anyone that wants to play around with it, with no guarantees of support.
 Will need a Retpoline enabled compiler to fully take advantage of all of the security features offered by Retpoline (Currently gcc 7.3 out now and 8.1 to be released in March).

-**Current Status**:  Includes a few cherry-picked patches from the [Feb 15, 2018](http://lkml.iu.edu/hypermail/linux/kernel/1802.1/05645.html) set of proposed x86 PTI and Spectre related fixes and updates (due to compile errors and other issues).
+**Current Status**:  Includes a few cherry-picked patches from the [Feb 15, 2018](http://lkml.iu.edu/hypermail/linux/kernel/1802.1/05645.html) set of proposed x86 PTI and Spectre related fixes and updates (due to compile errors and other issues found during limited testing).
 Compiles and boots successfully using a standard Fedora 25 build environment.

 **Backporting Retpoline-enabled GCC to Fedora 25**